-An LMS allows organizations to optimize their resources, specifically their trainers.
-More often than not, a trainer will train several groups at once, which involves repeating the same training over and over.
+A learning management system allows organizations to optimize their resources, specifically their trainers.
+More often than not, a trainer will train several groups at once, which involves repeating the same training repeatedly.

-By consolidating this repetitive training into a singular eLearning resource, the amount of in-person training required will be reduced, which decreasing the cost of training.
-The amount of hours saved by moving training online can vary, but one study from the Hudson Institute found that online training reduces the average time spent training by 40%.
+By consolidating this repetitive training into a singular eLearning resource, the amount of in-person training required will be reduced, decreasing the training cost.
+The number of hours saved by moving training online can vary, but when Volt Athletics used Coassemble to move their activity online, they said:

 In modern times, we all have busy schedules.
 Online training has direct benefits for both learners and facilitators too. eLearning offers flexibility—by training anytime, at any place, on any device, learners and facilitators can train and learn the way they want.
 Whether on their commute to work, their lunch break, or even whilst working out at the gym.
 This leads to an increase in productivity and effectiveness as learners can learn when it suits them.

-A study from Troy University found that 57% of people believed they learned more through online learning, and almost 70% said they generally prefer online learning as opposed to traditional learning.
+A study from Troy University found that 57% of people believed they learned more through online learning, and almost 70% said they generally prefer online learning instead of traditional learning.

-After all, happy learners = engaged learners and engaged learners = better training outcomes.
+After all, happy learners equal engaged learners and engaged learners equals better training outcomes.
 What's more valuable than that?